Hybrid learning earns top marks with Vizrt and NDI®

 “Our principal broadcast platform is now a TriCaster 2 Elite, since this is going to give us most of the functionality we need for a while yet,” explains Toby, who says “the University will soon install a second TriCaster 2 Elite and upgrade its eight studio cameras to 4K.
 When scoping the studio-build we ran with the vision to live-stream the whole campus, and looked around for technology to enable this,” says Toby.

 Online classes are now delivered from locations such as Cranfield’s aerospace laboratories or from its green screen studio equipped with custom lighting.
 The video lessons look more akin to professional BBC or CNN multicamera newscasts than a traditional Zoom.
 Soon after it was installed, the University was getting positive feedback about the professional quality of its live online productions – from students, academics, and administrators.
 “Our customers say our Zoom meetings look like TV!” says Toby.
 “The problem then became getting enough of it,” he adds.

-Toby notes that the number of staff required to manage professional looking content using NewTek technology is much less than traditional mainstream AV productions.
+Toby notes that the number of staff required to manage professional looking content using Vizrt technology is much less than traditional mainstream AV productions.

-The NewTek technology is neatly integrated with Cranfield’s existing infrastructure, which has a modern university grade network divided into sub-nets over building clusters.
-NewTek’s Access Manager helped to navigate these sub-nets without any issue.
+The Vizrt technology is neatly integrated with Cranfield’s existing infrastructure, which has a modern university grade network divided into sub-nets over building clusters.
+Vizrt’s Access Manager helped to navigate these sub-nets without any issue.